GaoangLiu/GaoangLiu.github.io/_posts/2019-10-27-How-to-make-life-easier-with-Argparse.md

 ---

-When we execute a Python script under command-line, to pass arguments to the script, we usually adopt a strategy like:
+When we execute a Python script with command-line, to pass arguments to the script, we usually adopt a strategy like:

 ```python
 args = sys.argv[1:]